nbgit10/ayto_solver/README.md

 ## SPOILER ALERT

 <details>
-<summary>SPOILER ARE YOU THE ONE SEASON 5 GERMANY AFTER EPISODE 20:</summary>
+<summary>SPOILER ARE YOU THE ONE SEASON 4 VIP GERMANY AFTER EPISODE 4:</summary>

 Proposed solution:

-- Eti + Maya ✓
+- Tim and Asena
-- Gerrit + Tais ✅ (and Pia and Melanie)
+- Lucas and Jennifer
-- Kevin + Lina ✅
+- Nicola and Laura L
-- Martin + Sina
+- Lars and Nadia + Dana
-- Paddy + Afra
+- Khan and Emmy
-- Paulo + Lisa-Marie ✓
+- Chris and Tara
-- Ryan + Sina ✓
+- Alex and Laura
-- Sandro + Julia ✓
+- Marc Robin and Linda
-- Sidar + Edda
+- Ozan and Anastassua
-- Wilson + Shelly ✅
+- Antonino and Gabriela

-They only find 7 matches and do not win the money.
+We note that this solution is a random guess since we do not have a lot of information available.
+We expect more meaningful results after about episode 10.

 </details>